avaloki108/slitheryn2.1/docs/src/Usage.md

 ### Triage mode

-`--triage-mode` runs Slither in its triage mode.
-For every finding, Slither will ask if the result should be shown for the next run.
-Results are saved in `slither.db.json`.
+`--triage-mode` runs Slitheryn in its triage mode.
+For every finding, Slitheryn will ask if the result should be shown for the next run.
+Results are saved in `slitheryn.db.json`.

 Examples: